-Veterans Day isn’t just a day of extra discounts and sales before Thanksgiving or a Lil Wayne song.
+Veterans Day isn’t just a day of extra discounts and sales before Thanksgiving.
 It’s an important holiday when we honor the men and women who have served our country in the armed forces.
 Read on to learn about this November day of remembrance.

 What is Veterans Day?